social-native/graphql-connections/README.md

 ### Options

-You can supply options to the `Manager` via the third parameter.
+You can supply options to the `ConnectionManager` via the third parameter.
 Options are used to customize the `QueryContext`, the `QueryBuilder`, and the `QueryResult` classes.

 ```typescript
     const options = {